mattcarlotta/nextjs-ssr-kit/README.md

 If you run into any issues, please fill out an issue report <a href="https://github.com/mattcarlotta/NextJS-ssr-kit/issues">here</a>.

-⚠️ (Status: Unresolved) - Importing a component or page that imports a `.css` or `.scss` file breaks `next/link` components.
+⚠️ (Status: Unresolved) - Importing a component or page that imports a `.css`, `.scss` or `.sass` file breaks `next/link` components.
 See <a href="https://github.com/zeit/next-plugins/issues/282">issue tracker</a>.

-⚠️ (Status: Unresolveable) - Saving files within the `server` folder causes the entire process to restart (as intended); however, this causes webpack hot loading to be broken (due to the NextJS files being recompiled upon restart).
+⚠️ (Status: Unresolveable) - Saving files within the `server` folder or `next.config.js` file causes the entire process to restart (as intended); however, this causes webpack hot loading to be broken (due to the NextJS files being recompiled upon restart).
 That said, NextJS will automatically rebuild the `hot-loading.json` file and hot reloading will work after a few seconds.

 ⚠️ (Status: Unresolveable) - Adding `test.js` files within the `pages` folder causes NextJS to fail upon production compilation.
 Unfortunately, NextJS handles all files and folders within the `pages` file as reachable views.
 Instead, a workaround is to place a `__tests__` folder for `pages` at the root of the `components` folder.